j-f1/MenuBuilder/README.md

     .shortcut("q")
     .onSelect { NSApp.terminate(nil) }
 }

+// later, to replace the menu items with different/updated ones: menu.replaceItems {
+  MenuItem("Replaced item").onSelect { print("Hello!") }
+}
 ```

-To update a menu, use `replaceItems(with:)`.
 Note that there is no way to preserve the existing menu items, although it should be possible to implement that — feel free to open an issue or PR adding update support if you want it!

 ## Contributing